Amanieu/parking_lot/README.md

 18. Optional support for [serde](https://docs.serde.rs/serde/).
 Enable via the feature `serde`.  **NOTE!** this support is for `Mutex`, `ReentrantMutex`, and `RwLock` only; `Condvar` and `Once` are not currently supported.
-19. Lock guards can be sent to other threads when the `send_guard` geature is enabled.
+19. Lock guards can be sent to other threads when the `send_guard` feature is enabled.

 ## The parking lot